finom/docs.vovk.dev/docs/worker.md

 HelloWorker.use(new Worker(new URL('./path/to/HelloWorker.ts', import.meta.url)));
 ```

-Unfortunately this bulky syntax in unavoidable and required to invoke internal Webpack loaders provided by Next.js.
-After it's done the Worker static methods return `Promise` to delegate heavy calculations to the parallel thread.
+This bulky syntax is required to invoke the Webpack 5+ loader used by Next.js internally.
+After it's done the static methods of the mapped class type return `Promise` to delegate heavy calculations to the parallel thread.

 ```ts
 const result = await HelloWorker.heavyCalculation(1e9);